Armed Atlanta protesters near Rayshard Brooks shooting site say cops not allowed there

 “The police aren’t allowed here because they’re not here to protect us,” the man with the shotgun said.

 Harrigan told Fox News’ Sean Hannity that he observed a roadblock with no police in sight.
-The Atlanta Police Department did not immediately respond to an after-hours email from Fox News about the unfolding situation.
+The Atlanta Police Department told Fox News in a statement early Wednesday, "APD is monitoring the situation and plans to coordinate with community leaders and the Wendy’s property owner to address security issues and help preserve peace for this community as soon as possible."

-The most recent tweet from the department was posted a few days ago, assuring residents that officers were still capable of responding to 911 calls.
+Previously, the most recent tweet from the department was posted a few days ago, assuring residents that officers were still capable of responding to 911 calls.
 That tweet followed reports that some Atlanta police officers had been calling out sick, in what the city's interim police chief said was an indication that they "may feel abandoned" by the city's leadership.

 BERNICE KING DEMANDS END TO RACISM 'VIRUS,' SEEKS REPARATIONS